 Audit certificates are issued from the Certification Body within 10 business days of the successful audit.
+You will generally receive notification via an email from Freshcare with your certificate attached.
 You can also download your audit certificate from Freshcare Online using the logon details provided to you after training.

 To achieve ‘Certified Member’ status of Sustainable Winegrowing Australia, you must upload a copy of your audit certificate to the Sustainable Winegrowing Australia member website.

 There is no set time to achieve certification but for most businesses it takes 3 – 6 months to undertake training, implement practices, establish records and have an audit.

 Audit certificates are valid from the date of issue for a period of three years until the end of the certification anniversary month.

 Freshcare – if you have maintained the required practices and records, contact an approved certification body to arrange an audit.

 SAW and ISO14001 – Arrange to attend an approved training session, ensure the required processes and records are in place and contact an approved Certification Body to arrange an audit.

 - Achieve certified member status in the Sustainable Winegrowing Australia program.

 - Download the trust mark logo from the Sustainable Winegrowing Australia online membership platform, read the style guide specifications and prepare draft artwork.